Intrinsic and extrinsic photogalvanic effects in twisted bilayer graphene

-It was shown in Ref. ~\cite{Scheer22} that these two terms can be transformed into each other by a unitary transformation $e^{i\sigma_z \tau_z \alpha}$, which does not affect the computation of the photocurrents.
-Therefore, we just include Eq. \ref{kangvafek} with value $w_3\sim 1$ meV \cite{KangVafekPH23} as a representative example of a realistic band structure with weak PHS breaking.
-PHS can also be broken due to more complex corrections like non local ($k$-dependent) interlayer tunneling~\cite{Guinea19,Fang19,Koshino20}, with a similar effect on the bands \cite{KangVafekPH23}, which we do not consider for simplicity.
+It was shown in Ref.~\onlinecite{Scheer22} that these two terms can be transformed into each other by a unitary transformation $e^{i\sigma_z \tau_z \alpha}$, which does not affect the computation of the photocurrents.
+Therefore, we just include Eq. \ref{kangvafek} with value $w_3=0.9$ meV \cite{KangVafekPH23} as a representative example of a realistic band structure with weak PHS breaking.
+PHS can also be broken due to more complex corrections introduced by lattice relaxation like non local ($k$-dependent) interlayer tunneling~\cite{Guinea19,Fang19,Koshino20}, with a similar effect on the bands \cite{KangVafekPH23}, which we do not consider for simplicity.

 Equation \ref{PHSyyy} shows that $\sigma_{yyy}$ is the only component that flips sign with $\mu$ due to PHS and should vanish at neutrality (in the presence of $\Delta_1$), and is therefore the ideal component to assess the effect of PHS breaking.
-Figure \ref{Fig4}. considers the change in this component in the presence of finite $w_3$ at neutrality.
-As we see, a characteristic spectrum is obtained which serves as a proxy to track $w_3$, with a response that is an order of magnitude less than $\sigma_{yyy}$ at finite $\mu$, but still quite large to be detected.
+Figure \ref{Fig4} considers the change in this component in the presence of finite $w_3$ at neutrality.
+The characteristic spectrum found serves as a proxy to track $w_3$, with a response that is an order of magnitude less than $\sigma_{yyy}$ at finite $\mu$, but still quite large to be detected.
+In Ref.~\onlinecite{SM} we also show how the rest of components are only weakly corrected by the presence of finite $w_3$.

 \emph{Discussion} - In this work we have introduced the intrinsic photocurrents of TBG, showing they are of sizable magnitude and that they can be used to track the proximity to the magic angle.
 It is interesting to compare our results with the predictions for circular dichroism (CD)~\cite{Morell17,Stauber18}, where a reversal of the intraband contribution is also observed when crossing the magic angle~\cite{Stauber20}.
 The key difference between the intrinsic photocurrents and CD is that CD vanishes with PHS~\cite{Morell17}, so its sign is determined both by the chemical potential and weak PHS breaking perturbations, and it cannot be used to determine the sign of $\theta-\theta_M$ in an absolute way.
 The intrinsic photocurrents do not change sign with chemical potential or weak PHS breaking, and thus track the sign of $\theta-\theta_M$ directly.